grafana/k6-docs/src/data/markdown/translated-guides/en/08 Misc/09 Glossary.md

 Endurance testing
 : A synonym for [soak testing](#soak-test).

+Environment variables
+: User-definable values which may be utilized by the operating system and other programs.<br/><br/>[Using environment variables](/using-k6/environment-variables/)

 Execution segment
 : A partition, or fractional portion, of an overall [test run](#test-run).<br/><br/>[The execution-segment options](/using-k6/k6-options/reference#execution-segment)